HepatoPancreatoBiliary Surgical Fellowship

 The program provides in-depth experience in the pre- and post-operative management of patients with simple and complex HPB pathology, as well as the acquisition of technical skills for performing complex HPB operations.
 Beyond the technical aspects of HPB surgery, a rigorous curriculum covers cognitive, system-based, and multidisciplinary care of patients with HPB disease, incorporating the use of the team’s Pancreatic Head Mass Care Pathway and Pancreatic Cyst Care Pathway, and the Barcelona Clinic Liver Cancer Staging System.
 Pre-operative workup, postoperative management, multi-disciplinary team approach, and HPB clinical research are included.

-Fellowship faculty consists of four HPB surgeons on the Digestive Disease Institute care team who are a part of the Liver, Pancreas, and Biliary Surgery Center of Excellence and have extensive expertise in the treatment and research of digestive disease.
+Fellowship faculty consists of three HPB surgeons on the Digestive Disease Institute care team who are a part of the Liver, Pancreas, and Biliary Surgery Center of Excellence and have extensive expertise in the treatment and research of digestive disease.
 The fellow will work directly with Scott Helton, MD, FACS, Program Director, Thomas Biehl, MD, FACS, Associate Program Director, and Flavio Rocha, MD, FACS.

 Virginia Mason’s HPB Surgical Fellowship supports U.S. and Canadian fellows in their clinical training.
 All U.S. applicants must be board eligible/board certified and qualify for independent medical licensing in the state of Washington.
 Canadian applicants must be eligible for an H1-B Visa and show proof of completion of the USMLE 1, 2 and 3.
 Currently, we are unable to sponsor graduates of residency programs outside the U.S. or Canada.